Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring biases in car insurance pricing

 \section{Measuring biases in car insurance pricing}

-In this application, the pricing of a glass breakage guarantee involves considering not only statistical constraints but also various business and operational constraints throughout the pricing process.
-Table \ref{tab:var_before} presents the available variables extracted from a car insurance database.
-This database has been augmented by incorporating a separate database containing information about the vehicles.
-The table comprises four columns: variable name, description, values taken, and statistics.
-In the statistics column, you can find the mean and median for quantitative variables, while for qualitative variables, the shares of the two most frequently represented categories are provided.
+\dcorr For this glass breakage guarantee pricing application, various business and operational constraints alongside statistical considerations are essential throughout the pricing process, such as distribution constraints. \fcorr Table \ref{tab:var_before} displays the variables extracted from a car insurance database, augmented with vehicle information.
+It includes variable names, descriptions, values, and statistics.
+Quantitative variables show mean and median values, while qualitative ones indicate the shares of the two most common categories.

-The data underwent processing and analysis, including variable reprocessing and discretization, to construct a modeling database.
-Two additional variables were created for this purpose: \texttt{zoning}, which describes risk zones with ten categories, and \texttt{weight\_kw}, representing the weight of the vehicle divided by its power.
-Models built using Generalized Linear Models (GLM), Random Forest, and Gradient Boosting were evaluated using Root Mean Square Error (RMSE) and Loss Ratios (LR).
-These models were optimized and subsequently validated using interpretability methods.
+The data underwent processing and analysis, including variable reprocessing and discretization, to construct a modeling database. \dcorr Output variables \texttt{frequency}, \texttt{average cost}, and \texttt{pure premium} were constructed using \texttt{claim\_amount}, \texttt{claim\_nb}, and \texttt{expo}. \fcorr Two additional variables were created: \texttt{zoning}, describing risk zones with ten categories, and \texttt{weight\_kw}, representing the weight of the vehicle divided by its power.
+Models were built using Generalized Linear Models (GLM), Random Forest, and Gradient Boosting, evaluated using Root Mean Square Error (RMSE) and Loss Ratios (LR), and optimized and validated using interpretability methods.

-Following the pricing phase, GLM models were selected for retention.
-Despite the potential for black-box models to achieve superior performance, GLMs were preferred due to their ease of interpretation and integration into production pricing tools.
-The marginal performance gain from black-box models did not justify the operational costs they would incur.
-However, calculations were performed on all three models at each stage, and in general, there were no significant deviations.
+Following the pricing phase, GLM models were selected for retention due to their interpretability and ease of integration into production pricing tools.
+Despite the potential for black-box models to achieve better performance, the marginal gain did not justify their operational costs.
+However, calculations were performed on all models at each stage, and there were generally no significant deviations.

-Furthermore, the pure premium model was favored over a model combining cost and frequency because it demonstrated greater efficiency according to the defined metrics.
+Furthermore, the pure premium model was favored over a combined cost and frequency model for efficiency according to defined metrics.
 Reference models were established by excluding gender.
-Subsequently, our study delves into the measurement and mitigation of gender bias, aiming to refine the pricing process using the tools we have developed.
+The study then delves into measuring and mitigating gender bias to refine the pricing process using developed tools.